Joseph Addison: Analysis

 Addison's character has been described as kind and magnanimous, albeit somewhat cool and unimpassioned, with a tendency for convivial excess.
 His appealing manners and conversation contributed to his general popularity.
 He often put his friends under obligations for substantial favours, but he showed great forbearance toward his few enemies.
 His essays are noted for their clarity and elegant style, as well as their cheerful and respectful humour.

-William Thackeray portrayed Addison and Steele as characters in his novel The History of Henry Esmond.

-Lord Macaulay wrote this generous tribute to Addison in 1866:
+Lord Macaulay wrote this generous tribute to Addison, which was published in 1866, seven years after Macaulay's death in 1859: